 The space-time exchange invariance, as stated by J. H. Field (see here) has an implicit second part.
-In addition to (1) the exchange (or interchange) of space and time coordinates, there is (2): the exchange of series and parallel or harmonic algebra for ratios.
+In addition to (1) the exchange (or interchange) of space and time coordinates, there is (2): the exchange of series and parallel or reciprocal arithmetic for ratios.

 This is seen in the different averaging methods for velocities that differ spatially vs. velocities that differ temporally.
 If two vehicles take the same route, their average velocity is their arithmetic mean (u + v)/2, but if one vehicle has velocity u going and velocity v returning, then the average velocity is their harmonic mean 2/(1/u + 1/v).
 However, if one vehicle has pace u going and pace v returning, then the average pace is their arithmetic mean, but if two vehicles take the same route, their average pace is their harmonic mean.